 Some of Dad’s customers have seen his little ones growing up.
 At the age of five or six, I used to wear red wellington boots and a green woolly bobble hat.
 One day I lost my bobble hat and was very tearful about it.
 Dad allowed me to join him on the Friday evening when he visited any customers who had not been home that week to collect any payments they owed him.
 I asked every customer if they had seen my green bobble hat.
 Imagine my relief when one lady said she had found it in her garden and had recognized it immediately and had kindly kept it safe until the window-cleaner came again.

 Dad’s customers were very kind to us.
-They might invite us inside to play with their children, or sit us on their sofa and allow us to watch a cartoon film.
+They often invited us inside to play with their children, or sat us on their sofa and allowed us to watch a cartoon film.
 We were well supplied by Dad’s customers with juice and biscuits.
 They would even give us some money to buy sweets.

 Dad’s customers loved him and his little team of helpers.

-Now…my daddy is 70 years old…officially he has retired.
+Now…my daddy is 72 years old…officially he has retired.
 However, he still goes window-cleaning for one or two days a week so that he can afford a holiday in the sun with my lovely mum once a year.
+(Their last holiday abroad was in March 2020!)

 Which makes me smile for so many reasons.